LJPZebra/OLU/2P-Upgrade_v2.md

-## The Fluorescence Detection Path
+## Modifying the Fluorescence Detection Path to Block Infrared Illumination
 * Install in addition the [multiphoton short-pass emission filter](https://www.semrock.com/filterdetails.aspx?id=ff01-750/sp-25) to block also the pulsed infrared laser source.

 ## Alignement of the setup